walmartlabs/concord-website/docs/getting-started/configuration.md

 ## Default Process Variables

-As a Concord administrator, you can set default variable values that are automatically set in all process execution.
+As a Concord administrator, you can set default variable values that are automatically set in all process executions.

-This allows you to set global parameters such as the connection details for an SMTP server used by the [SMTP task](../plugins/smtp.html).
+This allows you to set global parameters such as the connection details for an SMTP server used by the [SMTP task](../plugins/smtp.html) in one central location separate from the individual projects.

 The values are configured in the file `/data/conf/default_vars.yml`.
 The following example, shows how to configure an SMTP server to be used by all processes.
 As